Professor of Law

 Areas of expertise: Taxation, Individual; Taxation, Entity; Taxation, Policy; Taxation, State & Local.

-Recent courses taught: Individual Income Taxation, Taxation of Business Entities, State and Local Taxation, Tax Policy (seminar), Torts.
+Recent courses taught: Contracts, Individual Income Taxation, Taxation of Business Entities, State and Local Taxation, Tax Policy (seminar), Torts.

 Holcomb clerked for the Hon.
 John R. Tunheim on the United States District Court for the District of Minnesota.
 She received her J.D. magna cum laude, Order of the Coif, from the University of Minnesota Law School, where she was the lead note and comment editor for the Minnesota Law Review and the recipient of the Hon.
 Edward J. Devitt Award for Excellence in the Study of Federal Law and Practice.
 Professor Holcomb earned her B.A. in English from Grinnell College, where she graduated with honors.